exceptionfactory/jagged/README.md

 The `stream` package includes the `StandardDecryptingChannelFactory` and `StandardEncryptingChannelFactory` classes, which implement the corresponding public interfaces for streaming cipher operations.

-The `armor` packaged includes the `ArmoredReadableByteChannel` and `ArmoredWritableByteChannel` classes, supporting reading and writing ASCII armored files with standard PEM header and footer lines.
+The `armor` packaged includes the `ArmoredDecryptingChannelFactory` and `ArmoredEncryptingChannelFactory` classes, supporting reading and writing ASCII armored files with standard PEM header and footer lines.

 ## jagged-scrypt